 DCIS is typically detected through breast cancer screening such as a mammogram.
 While you may notice a lump or slight nipple discharge, DCIS rarely presents with the usual symptoms of breast cancer.
 DCIS may become invasive if left untreated, so early detection is critical.

 Generally, there are no signs or symptoms of ductal carcinoma in situ.
 It is usually not something that a patient or physician can feel.
 Some people have a lump or slight discharge from the nipple, but most cases of DCIS are found on a mammogram.
+If DCIS is suspected on a mammogram, a breast biopsy may be ordered to confirm a breast cancer diagnosis.

-Can You Prevent DCIS?
+Can you prevent DCIS?

 While there is no true way to prevent ductal carcinoma in situ, annual mammograms can help detect DCIS early.
 Early detection of DCIS and other breast cancer types can lead to better outcomes with less invasive treatment.